darezik/LG-Ultrafine-Brightness-Control/README.md

 - **Real-time Brightness Adjustment**: Adjust the brightness using an interactive slider or keyboard keys.
 - **Dynamic Connection Support**: Handles monitor connections and disconnections gracefully.
 - **Lightweight Interface**: Minimal UI design for a focused and intuitive user experience.
+- **Reads Current Brightness**: Starts out with the slider set to the monitor's current brightness.

 ## Build Instructions